rhuibertsjr/fashion-programming-game/README.md

 # Fashion Programming Game
 A browser flexbox game with the theme fashion & programming.
 The goal of this project is to introduce girls to a visual programming language.
-In this game they program clothes, heads, boots etc. They can play with friends or solo and share there fashion code with people outside the game.
+In this game they program clothes, hats, boots etc. They can play with friends or solo and share there fashion code with people outside the game.

 ## Getting Started